-Figure 4.22 Dialysis

-Result The starch inside the dialysis tubing goes blue but the iodine outside stays yellow.

-Interpretation The blue colour is characteristic of the reaction which takes place between starch and iodine, and is used as a test for starch (see p.95).
+Figure 4.22 Dialysis Result The starch inside the dialysis tubing goes blue but the iodine outside stays yellow.
+Interpretation The blue colour is characteristic of the reaction which takes place between starch and iodine, and is used as a test for starch (see p.
+95).
 The results show that iodine molecules have passed through the dialysis tubing into the starch but the starch molecules have not moved out into the iodine.
 This is what we would expect if the dialysis tubing were partially permeable on the basis of its pore size.
-Starch molecules are very large (see p.12) and probably cannot get through the pores.
+Starch molecules are very large (see p.
+12) and probably cannot get through the pores.
 Iodine molecules are much smaller and can, therefore, get through.
 Note This experiment illustrates the process of dialysis rather than osmosis.
 The movement of water is not necessarily involved and the pore size of the membrane makes it genuinely partially permeable with respect to iodine and starch.

-Ouestions

-- 1 In Experiment 2 (Figure 4.17) happen a if a much show es suo - b is the beaks from instead of beaks - c if the store - was in the ce - 2.
-In Experiments (CDC) (CDC) and (CDC) (C water for several fire - 3 In Experiment 3, Fighter 4:19 experi in experiment and explanation again when the cell is sure - An alternative interprets from the first second sec molecules (of any size) to pass of building an experiment to test this possibility and results your wonder expect - a if it were correct and - b if it were false. - 5 In Experiment 2 on p.
-32, the column of a accumulating in the capillary tube events increasing pressure on the solution in the Bearing this in mind and assuming a very at what stage would you expect the net from the beaker into the draivsis tubing
+Ouestions - 1 In Experiment 2 (Figure 4.17), what do you think would happen - a if a much stronger sugar solution was placed in the cellulose tube? - b if the beaker contained a weak sugar solution instead of water? - c if the sugar solution was in the beaker and the water was in the cellulose tube? - 2 In Experiment 1 (Figure 4.16), what might happen if the cellulose tube filled with sugar solution was left in the water for several hours? - 3 In Experiment 3, Figure 4.19 explains why the vacuole shrinks.
+Give a brief explanation of why it swells up again when the cell is surrounded by water. - 4 An alternative interpretation of the results of Experiment 5 might be that the dialysis tubing allowed molecules (of any size) to pass in but not out.
+Describe an experiment to test this possibility and say what results you would expect - a if it were correct and - b if it were false. - 5 In Experiment 2 on p.
+32, the column of liquid accumulating in the capillary tube exerts an everincreasing pressure on the solution in the dialysis tube.
+Bearing this in mind and assuming a very long capillary, at what stage would you expect the net flow of water from the beaker into the dialysis tubing to cease?
+Checklist - Diffusion is the result of molecules of liquid, gas or dissolved solid moving about. - The molecules of a substance diffuse from a region where they are very concentrated to a region where they are less concentrated. - Substances may enter cells by simple diffusion, controlled diffusion, active transport or endocytosis. - Somosis is the diffusion of water through a partially permeable membrane. - Water diffuses from a dilute solution of salt or sugar to a concentrated solution because the concentrated solution contains fewer free water molecules. - Cell membranes are partially permeable and cytoplasm and cell sap contain many substances in solution. - Cells take up water from dilute solutions but lose water to concentrated solutions because of osmosis. - ▼ Osmosis maintains turgor in plant cells.

-Checklist

-- Diffusion is the result of molecules of liquid, gas or dissolved solid moving about. - The molecules of a substance diffuse from a region where they are very concentrated to a1 region where they are less concentrated. - Substances may enter cells by simple diffusion, controlled diffusion, active transport or endocytosis. - Osmosis is the diffusion of water through a partially permeable membrane. - 5 Water diffuses from a dilute solution of salt or sugar to a concentrated solution because the concentrated solution contains fewer free water molecules.

-Cell membranes are partially permeable and cytoplasm and cell sap contain many substances in solution.

-Cells take up water from dilute solutions but lose water to concentrated solutions because of osmosis.

-Osmosis maintains turgor in plant cells.

-\mathbb{T}
+Personal health

+Diet

+:

+i.
+E

-\mathbb{Z} 1 33 Dental decay.
+Dental healthDental decay.
 Gum disease.
-Fluoridation of water supplie
+Fluoridation of water supplies.
+Smoking

-20 Personal health

 Health is not merely the absence of disease but a state of physical and mental well-being.
 However, you are not usually aware of your state of health until you are unwell.
 Therefore you may need to make a conscious effort to maintain good health.

 The general rules for health are: